Quick Start to Explorer¶

 We have many newly added container images at /shared/container_repository/explorer/

-it should still work as expected on Explorer, though there may be some exceptions.
-One of the advantages of container images, is their portability.
+If you had an image that was pulled to Discovery using Singularity it should still work as expected on Explorer, though there may be some exceptions.
+One of the advantages of container images is their portability.

-Software Compilied on Discovery¶
+Software Compiled on Discovery¶

 Conda Environments¶